Genez-io/deployapps-landing-page/content/posts/database_in_serverless_world_comparison.md

 For each database, I did two tests: one simulating a 'cold start' scenario with an AWS Lambda function, and another where the AWS Lambda function was already 'warm’.
 This was important even for databases utilizing an HTTPS API, as they might still experience a 'cold start' during the first request.
 Before the query bytes are transmitted over the network, multiple steps need to occur including DNS lookup, TCP connection establishment, and TLS handshake.
 Because of multiple cache layers for these operations, later requests might be quicker.

-I used {{< external-link link="https://genez.io/">}}genezio{{< /external-link >}} to execute these tests.
-I’ve used the self hosted feature of genezio which allows me to deploy the backend on AWS Lambdas belonging to my own AWS account.
-To understand more about what genezio does, you can read more {{< external-link link="https://github.com/vladiulianbogdan/database-benchmarking">}}here{{< /external-link >}}.
+I used {{< external-link link="https://deployapps.dev/">}}DeployApps{{< /external-link >}} to execute these tests.
+I’ve used the self hosted feature of DeployApps which allows me to deploy the backend on AWS Lambdas belonging to my own AWS account.
+To understand more about what DeployApps does, you can read more {{< external-link link="https://github.com/vladiulianbogdan/database-benchmarking">}}here{{< /external-link >}}.
 I designed a separate class for each database experiment.
 You can find the code {{< external-link link="https://github.com/Genez-io/database-benchmarking">}}here{{< /external-link >}}.

 The database structure is the same for all databases: I have a \`Task\` table (or collection) and I insert 10000 entries.
 The query that I perform doesn’t use any filtering and retrieves 10 tasks.

 Once I'd completed the code, I deployed the necessary AWS resources to my account by typing 'genezio deploy' into the terminal.
 This action created an AWS Lambda for each class, along with an API Gateway.
 Following this, I raised the default limits of the AWS Lambdas: I increased the number of reserved concurrent functions and extended the timeout to 30 seconds.
-The genezio application and the database are both hosted in the eu-central-1 region.
+The DeployApps application and the database are both hosted in the eu-central-1 region.
 If you want the fastest query time possible, you need to have the database as close as possible to where you hosted the application.

 With the classes successfully deployed on AWS, it's time to invoke them and obtain the measurement results.